 2.1 You have the following rights with respect to the personal data concerning yourself:

 • right to information;

 2.2 You also have the right to contact a data protection supervisory authority and to complain about the processing of your personal data by us.

 3 Collection of personal data when visiting our website

 3.1 In the case of using this website for information purposes, e.g. if you do not register or otherwise provide us with information, we only collect the personal data that your browser transmits to our server.
 If you wish to view our website, we collect the following data, which is technically necessary for us to display our website and to ensure the stability and security (legal basis is Art.
 6 (1) sentence 1 GDPR ):

 3.2 In addition to the aforementioned data, cookies are stored on your computer when you use our website.
-Cookies are small text files that have been stored on your hard drive assigned to the browser you are using and that provide certain information to the body that sets the cookie (here, through us).
+Cookies are small text files that are stored on your hard drive assigned to the browser you are using and that provide certain information to the body that sets the cookie (here, through us).
 Cookies cannot run programs or transmit viruses to your computer.
-They serve to make the Internet offer more user-friendly and effective overall.
+They serve to make our Internet offer more user-friendly and effective.

 4 Opposition or revocation to the processing of your data